Copyright (c) 2016 by Mike Jarvis and the other collaborators on GitHub at

 """

-[docs] @classmethod def process(cls, config_model, logger=None): """Parse the model field of the config dict. :param config_model: The configuration dict for the model field. :param logger: A logger object for logging debug info. [default: None] :returns: a Model instance """ import piff if 'type' not in config_model: raise ValueError("config['model'] has no type field") # Get the class to use for the model # Not sure if this is what we'll always want, but it would be simple if we can make it work. model_class = getattr(piff, config_model['type']) # Read any other kwargs in the model field kwargs = model_class.parseKwargs(config_model, logger) # Build model object model = model_class(**kwargs) return model
+[docs] @classmethod def process(cls, config_model, logger=None): """Parse the model field of the config dict. :param config_model: The configuration dict for the model field. :param logger: A logger object for logging debug info. [default: None] :returns: a Model instance """ # Get the class to use for the model if 'type' not in config_model: raise ValueError("config['model'] has no type field") model_type = config_model['type'] if model_type not in Model.valid_model_types: raise ValueError("type %s is not a valid model type. "%model_type + "Expecting one of %s"%list(Model.valid_model_types.keys())) model_class = Model.valid_model_types[model_type] # Read any other kwargs in the model field kwargs = model_class.parseKwargs(config_model, logger) # Build model object model = model_class(**kwargs) return model

-[docs] def initialize(self, star, logger=None): """Initialize a star to work with the current model. :param star: A Star instance with the raw data. :param logger: A logger object for logging debug info. [default: None] :returns: Star instance with the appropriate initial fit values """ raise NotImplementedError("Derived classes must define the initialize function")
+[docs] def initialize(self, star, logger=None, default_init=None): """Initialize a star to work with the current model. :param star: A Star instance with the raw data. :param logger: A logger object for logging debug info. [default: None] :param default_init: The default initilization method if the user doesn't specify one. [default: None] :returns: Star instance with the appropriate initial fit values """ raise NotImplementedError("Derived classes must define the initialize function")

 [docs] def normalize(self, star): """Make sure star.fit.params are normalized properly.
 Note: This modifies the input star in place. """ # This is by default a no op.
 Some models may need to do something to noramlize the # parameter values in star.fit. pass